egorbronnikov/egorbronnikov.github.io/_pages/teaching.md

 ### Courses Taught

-(TBA)
+Currently, I teaching _(Ir)Rationality: Brief Introduction to Behavioural Economics_, a BSc level course at the FUM.
+In the meanwhile, I am preparing a new MRes level course called _Behavioural Decision Theory_.

-The syllabuses of the courses I teach at the FUM will be here soon.
+Below you can find the syllabuses of the courses I teach (and plan to teach) at the FUM.